quixio/quix-docs/docs/develop/integrate-data/compressed-data.md

         print('Exiting due to keyboard interrupt')
 ```

-This example shows a method for compressing your messages before publishing to the Kafka topic using `zlib`.
+This example shows a method for compressing your messages with `zlib`, before publishing to the Kafka topic.
 As `zlib` compresses bytes, you need to convert the Python dictionary passed to the function into a string, and then into bytes, before compression.

 !!! note